-Write in Portuguese language to Portuguese companies and in English to international ones.
-It is no problem to write your application in English, although some knowledge of the Portuguese is expected to cope with daily office life and life outside work.
+Write in the Portuguese language to Portuguese companies and in English to international ones.
+It is no problem to write your application in English, although some knowledge of Portuguese is expected to cope with daily office life and life outside work.

 Your Portugal cover letter is the very first thing an employer will see.
 Personalized, targeted, well-written cover letters is your chance to set yourself apart, pique the employer’s interest, and draw them in for a closer look at your CV.

 Take the time to research every employer's organization and customize your cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 The Portugal cover letter is an integral part of your job applications.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

-Often the Portugal cover letter is more useful to employers then the accompanying CV because they refer mainly to the past time with exception of your present job.
+Often the Portugal cover letter is more useful to employers than the accompanying CV because they refer mainly to the past time with exception of your present job.
 Recruiters and employers are interested mostly in the future of companies and organizations they represent.